nilesr/HokieTickets/README.md

 `hokipoki` defines 16 actions, which are documented in `hokipoki.contracts.md`

-Most actions have better documentation given in their wrapper shortcut, listed in the [Shortcuts](#shortcuts) section
+Actions parameters and their types are documented in their wrapper shortcut's documentation, listed in the [Shortcuts](#shortcuts) section

 ### Student Actions
 #### - Ticket Management